MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/extending.rst

 The parameters are automatically assessed to decide what gui element to create.

 - Param 1 will result in a slider with initial value startval and min, max and increment ("step") values as shown.
 If step is an integer eg 1 the slider will return integers.
 If step is a decimal eg 0.01 then the slider will return decimals.
 As a result if your value happens to be something like 1.0 you should write 1.0 and not 1.
 - Param 2 results in a dropdown options box with the values value, value2, value3 to choose between.
 Within the brackets all these should be strings.
-However value at the first position should be of the correct datatype.
+However, the current value at the first position should be of the correct datatype.
 - Param3 and 4 produce a text box which can take any value.
 The software recognises 'None', 'True' and 'False' as None, True and False.

 To regenerate the settings file you can now call create_param_file(filename.param) to create a new file